genderkit/genderkit/_articles/testosterone.md

 Testosterone does not remove the need for [cervical screening tests](http://www.nhs.uk/conditions/cervical-screening-test/pages/introduction.aspx).

+{% capture warn %}
+Do not take testosterone if you are pregnant as it can damage a developing foetus {% cite wpath7 fsrh2017contraceptive %}.
+{% endcapture %}
+{% include warning warning=warn %}

 ### Why might I want testosterone?

 Testosterone causes a large number of physical changes to your body that you may wish for, including significant changes to body fat distribution, hair growth, pitch of voice.